fudan-generative-vision/champ/README.md

 Try Champ with your dance videos!
 It may take time to setup the environment, follow the instruction step by step🐢, report issue when necessary.
 See our [instructions on data preparation](https://github.com/fudan-generative-vision/champ/tree/master/docs/data_process.md) here.

+Or you can download pre-rendered SMPL motions in our [HuggingFace Repo](https://huggingface.co/datasets/fudan-generative-ai/champ_motions_example).

 # ComfyUI tutorial

 Champ ComfyUI tutorial see [here](https://www.youtube.com/watch?app=desktop&v=cbElsTBv2-A)!